Skip to main content

 I'm freelance writing to my heart's content, writing middle-grade fiction -- that may or may not see the light of day -- and selling vintage clothing.
 All the things that don't seem like work.
 All the things that I love doing with every fiber of me.

-This was work that I didn't think was work because I got such joy in doing them.
+This was work that I didn't think was work because I got such joy in doing it.

 Therein lay the conflict.